-As the chief academic officer for the University of Texas at Austin, McInnis leads strategic planning.
-Her responsibility includes academic programs and initiatives across 18 colleges and schools, budgeting for the university’s academic division and managing 1.8 billion of the institution’s 3.1 billion-dollar budget.
+As the chief academic officer for UT Austin, McInnis leads strategic planning.
+Her responsibilities include academic programs and initiatives across 18 colleges and schools, budgeting for the university’s academic division and managing $1.8 billion of the institution’s $3.1 billion budget.
 She is also involved in the university’s fundraising efforts, leading a team of development officers.

 “The critical issues we face today have made it even more clear the important role higher education plays in educating tomorrow’s leaders and tackling today’s challenges by fostering cross-disciplinary research,” she said.
 “At higher education institutions, our responsibility is not just to admit students but to give them the tools to succeed throughout their collegiate careers and after graduation.”

-In a video posted to SBU’s YouTube page, McInnis complimented Bernstein’s service, especially in the last few weeks as SBU has been on the frontlines fighting the coronavirus pandemic.
+In a video posted to SBU’s YouTube page, McInnis applauded Bernstein’s service, especially in the last few weeks as SBU has been on the frontlines fighting the coronavirus pandemic.